HazyResearch/deepdive/doc/walkthrough.md

 next section.

-Before that, let us mention the fact that  DeepDive generates [calibration plots](calibration) for all variables defined in the schema to help with debugging.
+Before that, let us mention the fact that  DeepDive generates [calibration plots](calibration.md) for all variables defined in the schema to help with debugging.
 Let's take a look at the generated calibration plot, written to the file outputted in the summary report above (`has_spouse.is_true.png`).
 It should look something like this: